awsdocs/aws-java-developer-guide-v2/doc_source/client-configuration.rst

 You can use the :aws-java-class:`NettyNioAsyncHttpClient <http/nio/netty/NettyNioAsyncHttpClient>`
-for asynchronous clients or the :aws-java-class:`ApacheHttpClient <http/apache/ApacheHttpClient>` for synchrnous clients to set HTTP transport settings.
+for asynchronous clients or the :aws-java-class:`ApacheHttpClient <http/apache/ApacheHttpClient>` for synchronous clients to set HTTP transport settings.
 For a full list of options you can set with these clients, see the |sdk-java-ref|.

-Add a dependency on the netty-nio-client in your POM to use the :aws-java-class:`NettyNioAsyncHttpClient <http/nio/netty/NettyNioAsyncHttpClient>`
+Add a dependency on the :code:`netty-nio-client` in your POM to use the :aws-java-class:`NettyNioAsyncHttpClient <http/nio/netty/NettyNioAsyncHttpClient>`.

 **POM Entry**